se468/bulmascores/README.md

 ![alt text](http://demo-bulmascores.seyongcho.com/wp-content/uploads/2018/03/bulmascores-horizontal.png "Bulmascores")

-## Setting up a new project without proper workflow always takes time and it's very tedious.
+## Setting up a new project without proper workflow always takes time and is tedious.
 Bulmascores saves you time setting up your new wordpress website.

 Bulmascores is a Wordpress starter theme.
 It aims to combine Underscores + Bulma + Webpack.